On This Day 2026

-Welcome to day 76, known as Saint Patrick’s Day and National Corned Beef and Cabbage Day.
+Today is Saint Patrick’s Day, National Corned Beef & Cabbage Day and World Social Work Day.
 Your star sign is Pisces and your birthstone is Aquamarine.

-1951 – Kurt Russell (74), American actor (Tombstone, Big Trouble in Little China, Tango and Cash), born in Springfield, Massachusetts, United States.
+1951 – Kurt Russell (75), American actor (Escape from New York, Big Trouble in Little China, Tango and Cash), born in Springfield, Massachusetts, United States.

-1975 – Justin Hawkins (50), English musician, singer and songwriter (The Darkness – “I Believe in a Thing Called Love”), born in Chertsey, Surrey.
+1975 – Justin Hawkins (51), English musician, singer, songwriter, co-founder and lead vocalist with The Darkness (“I Believe in a Thing Called Love”), born in Chertsey, Surrey.

-1990 – Andrew John Hozier-Byrne, known professionally as Hozier (35), Irish singer and musician (“Take Me To Church”), born in Bray, Ireland.
+1990 – Andrew John Hozier-Byrne (36), Irish singer and musician known professionally as Hozier (“Take Me To Church”), born in Bray, Ireland.

-1992 – John Boyega (33), British actor (Pacific Rim Uprising, Star Wars: The Force Awakens, Star Wars: The Last Jedi), born in Camberwell, London.
+1992 – John Boyega (34), English actor (Pacific Rim Uprising, Star Wars: The Force Awakens, Star Wars: The Last Jedi), born in Camberwell, London.

 Famous deaths